rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/k8s_statefulsets/README.md

 The example shows how to deploy RabbitMQ on K8s using [StatefulSet  Controller](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
 ----
-The example uses Pivotal Docker image: [pivotalrabbitmq/rabbitmq-autocluster:3.7](https://hub.docker.com/r/pivotalrabbitmq/rabbitmq-autocluster/)
+The example uses the [RabbitMQ Docker image](https://hub.docker.com/_/rabbitmq/)

+**Note**:  This is just an example to easily show how to deploy and test  RabbitMQ on K8s using the `rabbitmq-peer-discovery-k8s` plugin.

 1. Install [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/)